wommy/rd/22/06-11--theNewDynamic-v1.md

     "description / explanation"
     - theNewDynamic.org
-      "2014's only source for static tips n tricks - drastic facelift
+      "2014's only source for static tips n tricks - drastic facelift"
-      "
-    - -
-      "but what was it "
+    - "but what was it "
       - a nyc meetup / blog about static sites
     - homage to #budParr
-    -
-## ---
-  "#content"
+content
+--

-## wtf is a static site #highdive
+wtf is a static site #highdive
+--
   "Sat, May 14, 2022 at 1:25am
   "
   - I guess I'm doing this talk for Ian in AA at SEM.js